svmiller/svmiller.github.io/_posts/2025-08-11-simple-tests-for-arms-races-war.md

 ## Conclusion {#conclusion}

 This is mostly for the kids to give them something to do in a lab session for quantitative methods.
 It'd be nice for students in my program to get more of the boilerplate quantitative peace science stuff that I got in grdauate school.
 It would be nice for them to further contextualize why a lot of so-called "realist" talking points are poorly stated.
 It'd be nice for them understand more of John Vasquez.
 It would further be great to get them to do stuff in the R programming language.
 This particular application offers all of that.

-[^mmb]: You can see the details section of the codebook for a conversation about some case exclusion rules I employed along the way.
-I'm still tinkering with this military build-up measure and do not offer it here to be used uncritically.

-[^yates]: R's default behavior sets Yates' default continuity correction to TRUE.
-This is the more conservative approach to a chi-squared test statistic because it will generally push down the test statistic for smaller samples to avoid Type I errors.
+There are more advanced ways of doing this, and it asks a lot for logics derived from observations of boats (or even nuclear weapons) to map to the current system.
+Still, it's classic stuff with classic methods.
+Students should know this stuff anyway.